pauliacomi/paper-2021-d4-sorption/manuscript.md

 While HTCS enabled a rapid and effective screening on the performance indicator, additional criteria, such as thermal/chemical stability, synthesis route, activation conditions, precursor toxicity and linker availability need to be considered to select the optimal adsorbents.
-We therefore critically assessed PCN-777 prior to further experimental action.
-Our selection criteria for PCN-777 were (i) the excellent known stability of the oxo-Zr-carboxylate metal node, at the origin of the high chemical and thermal resistance of the framework, alongside with (ii) the commercially available linker and well-controlled synthesis procedure documented elsewhere [@fengHighlyStableZeotype2015; @liuPhotocatalyticHydrogenProduction2018].
+We therefore critically assessed the top performing materials prior to further experimental action, as discussed in [@tbl:mof-properties], and determined PCN-777 as the best candidate.
+Our selection criteria for PCN-777 were (i) the excellent known stability of the oxo-Zr-carboxylate metal node, at the origin of the high chemical and thermal resistance of the framework, alongside (ii) the commercially available linker and well-controlled synthesis procedure documented elsewhere [@fengHighlyStableZeotype2015; @liuPhotocatalyticHydrogenProduction2018].
 Indeed, this material was synthesised accordingly (details provided in the methodology section).